purcell/color-theme-sanityinc-tomorrow/README.markdown

 An Emacs color-theme version of Chris Kempson's "Tomorrow" themes.

+The themes work with both the built-in theming support in recent Emacsen, *and* via the traditional `color-theme.el` add-on library in older versions, so use whichever you prefer.

 ## Installation ##

 If you're all set up to use [marmalade-repo.org](http://marmalade-repo.org)